Entanglement witnesses and separability criteria based on generalized equiangular tight frames: Introduction

 In the construction of entanglement witnesses, one often uses positive but not completely positive maps defined via measurement operators.
 A wide class of witnesses from mutually unbiased bases (MUBs) \cite{Durt} was derived in ref. \cite{MUBs} and analyzed in more details for qutrit-qutrit systems.
 Further generalizations of this formalism include replacing the mutually unbiased bases with mutually unbiased measurements (MUMs) \cite{Li,P_maps}, symmetric informationally complete measurements (SIC POVMs) \cite{EW-SIC}, symmetric measurements \cite{SIC-MUB}, and equiangular tight frames \cite{W_ETS}.
 Witnesses for composite systems of unequal dimensions were also considered \cite{EW-2MUB}.
 The number of measurement operators required to detect bound entanglement was analyzed in refs. \cite{bound_ent,MUM_purity}.

 In this paper, we provide a construction method for positive (but not trace preserving) maps and the associated entanglement witnesses from informationally overcomplete measurements.
 For this purpose, we apply the generalized equiangular measurements (GEAMs) \cite{GEAM}, which are sets of mutually unbiased non-projective equiangular tight frames.
 Importantly, we focus on those measurements that form conical 2-designs, because only then a partial index of coincidence can be derived.
 Interestingly, the entanglement witnesses from GEAMs are parametrized only by two partial indices of coincidence.
+Examples of indecomposable witnesses (detecting bound entanglement) are presented for the qutrit-qutrit scenario.
 Finally, as an alternative way to detect entanglement, we provide enhanced separability criteria via the correlation matrix.